kevinbarreirooo729/other-reference/maven/useful-maven-commands.md

 ### Run a maven project
 * In the Windows Terminal run the following command in the maven project root folder:
   * mvnw spring-boot:run

+## Important Notes
+* When using Maven with a project that was initialized with Spring Initializr, make sure the version of Java that Maven is using matches the version of Java that was chosen in Spring Initialzr.
+To check the version of Java that Maven is using run the following command in the Windows Terminal:
+  * mvn --version

+If the version of Java that Maven is using needs to be changed, then change the version of Java given to the JAVA_HOME environment variable.
+The Spring application should now run without problems.